rastaman/octools/README.md

 A small utility to get informations on nodes on Online Cloud via the API they provide.

+## Installation

+This utilityrequires nodejs and npm.
+Install them for your platform.
+To install, checkout the project and run npm install -g.

 ## Help

   Usage: octools [options] [command]